BeamMW/docs-gitbook/desktop/main-screen.md

 #### Maximum anonymity set

-Max privacy transactions can take up to 72 hours to complete (the longer your assets remain in the maximum anonymity set, the higher the security for the transaction).&#x20;
+Max privacy transactions can take up to 72 hours to complete (the longer your assets remain in the maximum anonymity set, the higher the security for the transaction).

 ![](.gitbook/assets/2022-06-23\_15-43-47.png)